ibrahimoguzc/DiscoverHeuristics/README.md

 ## Installation and Requirements

 Please note that **the Python version must be larger or equal to Python 3.9**, or the '*ast*' package used in the implementations will not work.
+The required environment can be reproduced by referring to 'requirements.txt'.

 ## Heuristics Discovery
 The pipeline composes of two parts: an LLM agent and the evolutionary algorithm.
 The LLM server should be loaded first from huggingface by running llm-server/llm_server.py (you can also use an API, refer to https://github.com/RayZhhh/funsearch for implementation) Mixtral-8x7B-Instruct-v0.1 is used in this repo but you can load any LLM of your choice.
 And then the main file is run to initiate the pipeline.
-The requirements for this project can be found in 'requirements.txt'.
 There are 3 main files:
 	-main_edd.py
 	-main_spt.py
 	-main_mdd.py